 We are but a wee little seed in the ground at the moment, participate, and you'll see us emerge as a mighty supporter of the TEXAS media community.

-Austin 48 Hour Film Project Gets the Full Rundown from ATX Screen Scene Editor in Chief Gabriel Ponniah
+Austin 48 Hour Film Project Gets the Full Rundown By TEXAS Screen Scene Editor in Chief Gabriel Ponniah

 Austin’s own Richard Linklater made headlines nearly a decade ago when his 2014 film Boyhood finally came to fruition—the realization of a 12-year undertaking that saw cast and crew grow up right before the audience’s eyes.
 Not every movie requires such a protracted schedule.

 From pre-production, to production, and through post, the whole ordeal usually lasts a matter of months–up to a couple years for the real behemoths of the bunch.
 Within that window, all hell breaks loose.
 First the script needs a punch-up, then the lead talent has demands, naturally the weather won’t cooperate, and of course the edit drags.
 Each journey from start to finish is unique, but one near-constant remains across all films: time is money, and movies need all they can get.
 So to do it all in two days represents quite a challenge indeed.
 Enter: The 48hr Film Project.